Dating Violence: How To Recognize It And Respond To It

 - Do they compare you with former dates they've had?

-It's tempting to ignore these signs if someone you like asks you out.
-You might decide it's worth the risk if you feel extremely attracted to them.
-However, if you do go out with someone like this, it's more important than ever to recognize signs of dating violence as soon as possible.
+It can be tempting to ignore these signs if someone you like asks you out.
+In the moment, you might decide it's worth the risk.
+However, if you do go out with someone like this, it's even more important to recognize any warning signs of dating violence.

-- They brag to others that they have total control over you.
+- They brag to others that they have control over you.

 - They date other people but don't let you do the same.